Motorola Solutions forecasts drop in quarterly revenue

 Revenue will, however, reflect the increase in orders only from the fourth quarter, Brown said.

-Motorola Solutions will become more dependant on government spending after completing the sale of its enterprise business, which makes rugged mobile computers, tablets and barcode scanners, to Zebra Technologies Corp.
+Motorola Solutions will become more dependant on government spending after completing the sale of its enterprise business, which makes rugged mobile computers, tablets and barcode scanners, to Zebra Technologies Corp (ZBRA.O).

 Government and public safety systems, constituting most of the company's remaining businesses, brought in two-thirds of Motorola Solutions' total revenue before the sale.

-The company forecast sales to drop 7-9 percent in the third quarter ending September, implying sales of about $1.94 billion (£1.15 billion) at the midpoint of that range.
+The company forecast sales to drop 7-9 percent in the third quarter ending September, implying sales of about $1.94 billion at the midpoint of that range.

 "Even if Motorola Solutions delivers a historically strong fourth quarter, weaker results from the first three quarters suggest our 2014 earnings forecast is unlikely to be met," Mizuho Securities USA analyst Matthew Hoffman wrote in a note.